 The second and third phases of sea trials were conducted in the Baltic Sea between January and March 2015.
 A Ka-27PS maritime naval helicopter performed 32 landings on the Igor Belousov salvage ship as part of sea trials conducted in April 2015.

-The vessel entered fourth and final stage of factory sea trails in landfills Baltic Sea and Atlantic waters in August 2015.
-The final testing phase will include inter-agency and interdepartmental testing of the design equipment.
+The vessel entered the fourth and final stage of factory sea trails in landfills Baltic Sea and Atlantic waters in August 2015.
+The final testing phase included inter-agency and interdepartmental testing of the design equipment.

 Design and features